DragonflyStats/DSS/DSS2/Quiz2.md

 * The values of free variables are searched for in the global environment [Incorrect Response ]

-* The values of free variables are searched for in the environment in which the function was called
+* The values of free variables are searched for in the environment in which the function was called [Incorrect Response ]

 * The values of free variables are searched for in the environment in which the function was defined